TL;DR: Data Summary for Prop Firm Evaluation and Instant Funding

 - Evaluation Consistency: During the evaluation phase, there is no consistency rule.
 This absence of restriction is significant.
 A trader could theoretically catch one massive trend move (e.g., a Non-Farm Payroll release), hit the entire profit target in a single session, and pass the evaluation.

 - Cost Efficiency: There are no activation fees on the Growth plan.
 Once the evaluation is passed, the account becomes active without further expense.
-Monthly subscription pricing starts around $97 depending on account size.
+One-time pricing starts around $97 depending on account size.

 - The Post-Funding Constraint: While the evaluation is lenient, the funded stage introduces a protective 35% Consistency Rule.
 This rule dictates that once funded, no single trading day can account for more than 35% of the total profits at the time of a payout request.